hspazio/hspazio.github.io/_posts/2017-11-27-elastic-notifier-gem.markdown

 ---
 layout: post
 title: "Introducing ElasticNotifier"
-date: 2017-11-27
+date: 2017-11-28
 tags: [ruby, elasticsearch, rails]
 comments: true
 ---

-ElasticNotifier is a gem that provides a simple API to send error notifications to an [ElasticSearch](https://www.elastic.co/) instance.
+[ElasticNotifier][elastic_notifier_github] is a gem that provides a simple API to send error notifications to an [ElasticSearch](https://www.elastic.co/) instance.

 As you rescue errors in your application you can send them to an ElasticSearch index to be used later for analytics, reports and dashboards.

-Alternatively, ElasticNotifier is also compatible as a plugin for [exception_notification](https://github.com/smartinez87/exception_notification) gem.
+Alternatively, ElasticNotifier is also compatible to [exception_notification](https://github.com/smartinez87/exception_notification) gem as Notifier plug-in.
 ExceptionNotification is a Rack middleware that intercepts any unhandled errors from a Rails (Sinatra or any other Rack-based applications) and sends sends notifications using various configurable notifiers.

 ### Getting started

 Add the gem to your application's `Gemfile` and run `bundle` command.

-Then we can configure the notifier:
+Configure the notifier:

 ```ruby
 NOTIFIER = ElasticNotifier.new(
   url: "http://myserver.com:9200", # default is http://localhost:9200